 - Sample usage: most real-world mathematical programming and optimization problems.

 - Integer Variables, which are used to model integer-valued (discrete) variables, in any size (scalar, vector, matrix, etc.), with any combination of lower and upper bounds.

 - Sample usage: Generalized Knapsack Problem.

-- Binary Variables, which are special case of integer variables, with lower bound set to 0, and upper bound set to 1;
+- Binary Variables, which are a special case of integer variables, with lower bound set to 0, and upper bound set to 1;

 - Sample usage: Standard (Binary) Knapsack Problem.

 - Permutation Variables, which are used to model permutations of some items, and can include more than one permutation per variable (as rows of a matrix).